24 Types Of Lettuce For Salads, Sandwiches, And Beyond

 Spinach

 Spinach is not technically a member of the lettuce family.
 It's actually related to beets, Swiss chard, and a quinoa-like grain called amaranth.
 Still, Popeye's favorite veggie is widely regarded as one of the most popular leafy greens around — and not just for salads.
 Pungent, earthy baby spinach is a great option to add to scrambled eggs, omelets, or frittatas.
-Their flavor adds a wonderful umami quality to the mixture of cheese and eggs you find in all three breakfast staples.
+Its flavor adds a wonderful umami quality to the mixture of cheese and eggs you find in all three breakfast staples.

 Spinach can also take a starring role in plant-based spinach quesadillas.
 Just layer the leaves with the cheese of your choice between two tortillas and then cook until the cheese is melted and the tortillas are crispy.
-Or, for a healthier alternative to chips, try throwing together a batch of DIY spinach chips.
+Or, for an alternative to chips, try throwing together a batch of DIY spinach chips.
 You can make them in minutes by tossing baby spinach leaves with olive oil, salt, and onion or garlic powder and then spreading them in a single layer on a baking sheet and roasting until crispy.

 Kale